vladhaidukkk/hotels-api/README.md

 8. Run `docker compose build` to build the web app image.
 9. Run `docker compose up` to start all the services.
 10. Add an SSL certificate if you require HTTPS.

+### Cloud

+The best option on the market is, of course, any cloud platform.
+It helps manage and scale your infrastructure easily.